PabloSajnovsky/tkScenarist/html/en/md/en:tab_characters.md

 Clicking onto a character name label on the canvas will also select this name into characters' name list, on top-left side.

+Conversely, clicking on a list item will try to show up the name label on the canvas, especially if it is out of viewport bounds.

 Character name labels on the canvas do support `Drag'n'Drop` feature: click on desired character name label, drag it to another location and then release mouse click to drop it there.